Quantitative Dynamic Phase Mapping via Single-Arm Field-Correlation Ghost Imaging: Results

 \section{Results}

-\textbf{Direct Spatial Dynamic Phase Mapping of Acoustic Fields}
+\subsection{Direct Spatial Dynamic Phase Mapping of Acoustic Fields}

-To rigorously evaluate the spatial dynamic phase mapping capability of the proposed CD-GI architecture and validate the theoretical spectral reconstruction model, we interrogated a complex acoustic geometry generated by a programmable acoustic levitator.
-Crucially, our heterodyne coherent detection scheme directly extracts the complex optical field from the intermediate-frequency beat signal, enabling deterministic, quantitative dynamic phase mapping without relying on iterative phase retrieval algorithms.
+To evaluate the spatial dynamic phase mapping capability of the proposed CD-GI architecture and validate the theoretical spectral reconstruction model, we interrogated a complex acoustic geometry generated by a programmable acoustic levitator.
+Our heterodyne coherent detection scheme directly extracts the complex optical field from the IF beat signal, enabling deterministic, quantitative dynamic phase mapping without relying on iterative phase retrieval algorithms.

 Driven by a square array of ultrasonic transducers with a continuously tunable frequency, this levitator configuration generates highly structured, multidirectional acoustic standing waves with intricate spatial symmetries, providing a stringent testbed for evaluating imaging fidelity.
 Operating the array at a representative frequency of 40 kHz, the CD-GI system mapped the horizontal cross-sectional plane within the levitation chamber.
+By utilizing the temporal acquisition of the coherent receiver, the IF signal was continuously digitized at a sampling rate of $125~\mathrm{MS/s}$.
+This temporal mapping allowed the system to demodulate and freeze the steady-state spatial amplitude profiles of the high-frequency acoustic pressure fields, downconverting the $40~\mathrm{kHz}$ microsecond-scale optical phase oscillations ($\sim 25~\mu\mathrm{s}$ period) into stationary sideband components.
+As shown in Fig.~\ref{fig:modes}, the acquired time-domain signals were processed to independently reconstruct the acoustic field from the three IF spectral components ($Y_{-1}$, $Y_0$, and $Y_{+1}$).
+Based on the linear Bessel approximation (see Eq.~\eqref{app}), the mapped relative amplitude is directly proportional to the dynamic optical phase shift ($\Delta\phi$).

-As shown in Fig.~\ref{fig:modes}, the acquired time-domain signals were processed to independently reconstruct the acoustic field from the three intermediate-frequency spectral components ($Y_{-1}$, $Y_0$, and $Y_{+1}$).
-Consistent with the theoretical framework, the pseudo-inverse reconstructions derived from the first-order heterodyne sidebands (Rows 1 and 3) yielded high-fidelity, high-SNR maps of the dynamic acoustic pressure field across all projection angles ($0^{\circ}$ to $180^{\circ}$).
-In stark contrast, the reconstruction derived from the central carrier (Row 2) suffered from severe image degradation due to the dominant DC background.
+Consistent with the theoretical framework, the pseudo-inverse reconstructions derived from the first-order sidebands (Rows 1 and 3) yielded maps of the dynamic acoustic pressure field with high fidelity and a high ratio of signal to noise across all projection angles ($0^\circ$ to $180^\circ$).
+In contrast, the reconstruction derived from the central carrier (Row 2) suffered from severe image degradation.
+This degradation arises from noise at low frequencies near the central carrier, dominated by environmental thermal drifts, ambient vibrations, and the relative intensity noise of the laser.
+Heterodyne extraction at the first-order sidebands circumvents these baseband disturbances, isolating the linear acoustic term against a vanishing background to preserve quantitative fidelity \cite{monchalin1986optical}.